kwj/project-euler/ocaml/README.md

 ## Notes

+The quality of these programs is low since I'm a newbie of OCaml.

 It was confirmed to work with OCaml 5.0.0.
 I used the following libraries/packages in addition to the standard libraries part of OCaml 5.0.

 - Str [^1]